infotroph/Prairie_seq/project-log.md

 Thus ends the backlog of notes from July work.
 Now to stay on track and actually commit my notes as I take them.
 Today: Working on synchronizing repositories.
 I've been hand-copying things back and forth between my laptop and the cluster all month; it's time to stop that.

-* All the notes I committed above were committed on a `datacheck` branch that I created when I was cross-checking datasheets from the extraction portion of the project.
+All the notes I committed above were committed on a `datacheck` branch that I created when I was cross-checking datasheets from the extraction portion of the project.
 I plan to do another round of cross-checking next time I'm at the desk with the paper notes on it, but no need to keep this branch running.
 Merged everything back into master.

-* Committed some quickly-written, crappy notes toward an overview / intro&methods skeleton of the project -- Scott, feel free to raid these for your writing.
+Committed some quickly-written, crappy notes toward an overview / intro&methods skeleton of the project -- Scott, feel free to raid these for your writing.

+Pushed to Github, pulled from there to Biocluster, symlinked data to an easier-to remember path: `ln -s ~/no_backup/Fluidigm_2015813/ rawdata/miseq
+`, then added that directory to `.gitignore`.
+The raw reads and large intermediate files will **not** be committed to git -- keep them backed up elsewhere, and copy them into your local repository as needed.
+Noted this in the README, too.

+Now editing Torque scripts to use this layout.
+Done so far: pair_pandaseq.py